-The National Immigrant Women’s Advocacy Project (NIWAP, pronounced new-app) was formed to educate, train, offer technical assistance and public policy advocacy, and conduct research that will assist a wide range of professionals working at the Federal, State, and local levels who work with and/or whose work affects immigrant women and children.
-Our work is designed to promote the development, implementation, and use of laws, policies, and practices that benefit immigrant women and children.
+The National Immigrant Women’s Advocacy Project (NIWAP, pronounced new-app) was formed to educate, train, offer technical assistance and public policy advocacy, and conduct legal and social science research that will assist a wide range of professionals working at the Federal, State, and local levels who work with and/or whose work affects immigrant women and children.
+Our work is designed to promote the development, implementation, and use of laws, policies, and practices that benefit immigrant crime victims, women and children.

-NIWAP is the nation’s expert on the rights and services available to immigrant victims of domestic and other violence, sharing this expertise through training, comprehensive publications, and technical assistance for lawyers and advocates nationwide.
-NIWAP leads national advocacy efforts for legal protection, social services, and economic justice for immigrant women.
+NIWAP is a national expert on the legal rights and services available to immigrant victims of domestic violence, sexual assault, child and elder abuse, stalking, human trafficking, and other violence, sharing this expertise through training, comprehensive publications, and technical assistance for judges, law enforcement, prosecutors, lawyers, and victim advocates nationwide.

 NIWAP leads national training, education, and technical assistance enhancing the knowledge and capacity of professionals to better serve immigrant survivors.
 This makes laws more effective.
 NIWAP’s legal and social science research creates the documentation that leads to transformation in laws, policies, and practices improving help for immigrant survivors.
 NIWAP’s policy advocacy work build’s networks of support and advises key decision makers to promotes access to justice, legal protections, social services and economic justice for immigrant crime victims and immigrant women.

 Through our work, NIWAP will engage a new generation of lawyers and advocates in work that benefits immigrant women, children, and immigrant survivors of domestic abuse, sexual assault, human trafficking, and other crimes.
 NIWAP is a non-profit 501(c)(3) organization.